If you want to find out how to find your SNMP OIDs for monitoring, this article is for you!

 If you need a little refresher on SNMP, it’s very basically an application layer protocol for monitoring the network, detecting network faults, and sometimes even configuring devices remotely.
 Learn more about what is SNMP and how it works.

 There are 3 different versions of the protocol:

-The first implementation, operating within the structure management information specification, and described in RFC 1157.
+The first implementation operates within the structure management information specification and is described in RFC 1157.
 It uses community strings for authentication and UDP only.

 As described in RFC 1901, this version improved efficiency and error-handling support.
 Furthermore, it’s more appropriately known as SNMP v2c.
-Moreover, it uses SNMP community strings for authentication, and leverages UDP but can also be configured to use TCP.
+In addition, it uses SNMP community strings for authentication and leverages UDP but can also be configured to use TCP.

 Learn more about the differences between SNMP v2 vs v3.

 Object Identifiers identify a device and the status of specific variables.
 In other words, if you want to monitor a device’s SNMP variables, you will need a device’s OIDs.
 In addition, you can get them through your software’s OID resources or a Management Information Base (MIB) Browser.
 SNMP OIDs are obtained automatically through network monitoring software like Domotz via our pre-configured SNMP sensors.
 Furthermore, this lets you start monitoring SNMP variables immediately, without configuration.
 Ultimately, this route makes monitoring via SNMP much easier as you will not have to spend time finding the OID values.
 Alternatively, you can retrieve the MIB files and the specific OIDs you need for monitoring through an MIB Browser.